saurabhmehta1601/template-python-fastapi/README.md

 You can customize the scripts defined in rav.yaml

-* In the script `build-docker-image` shown below, you can replace my-fastapi-template-app with the name of your applcation.
+* In the scripts you can replace `my-fastapi-template-app` with the name of your application.
-    ```
-    docker build -t my-fastapi-template-app .
-    ```

 ### Features of this template